GarveyJLi/flashcard-app/README.md

 The user can tap the delete button to delete a flashcard.
 If no flashcards exist, the flashcard will show the prompt "Create new flashcard".

 The cards will be saved even after the app is closed.
 If there are multiple flashcards saved, the user can tap the right arrow or the shuffle button.
-Tapping the right arrow will switch to the next card, and the shuffle button will switch to a random card.
+Tapping the right arrow will slide to the next card, and the shuffle button will slide to a random card.

 ### App Walk-though